Energy Code & Related Resources#

 Residential new construction mechanical systems are required to submit either engineered stamped mechanical plans or the Residential Mechanical Systems Design Submittal Form below.
 This 4 page form was effective as of May 14, 2013, and is required for new residential construction submittals by qualified agencies.
 This form must be accompanied by a Manual J, S, and D designed using the 'Manual J Design Criteria' found in the IRC code amendments Climatic & Geographic Design Criteria Table R301.2(1), and/or below.

-All new construction mechanical systems must test, complete and submit the Residential Mechanical Systems Performance Report below prior to issuance of C.O..
+All new construction mechanical systems must test, and submit the completed Residential Mechanical Systems Performance Report below prior to issuance of C.O..

-All new construction, including commercial buildings are required to pass a building air tightness test.
-Testing requirement by building type can be found in the document Air Tightness Testing Different Building Types found below under 'Additional Resources'.
+All new construction, including commercial buildings, are required to pass a building air tightness test.
+Testing requirement by building type can be found in the document Air Tightness Testing Different Building Types found further down the page under 'Additional Resources → Building Envelope'.
 Documentation and reporting of test results is required and must be submitted as part of the final report pack prior to issuance of the C.O..